15 Beard Growing Tips – Essential Advice Every Man Should Know

 Remember, for most men the beard doesn’t grow evenly in every single spot on the face.
 You’ll need to figure out the areas in which you have trouble filling in first.
 It’s a lot like mapping your face so you can avoid shaving against the grain.
 Only with beards, you’re mapping out your low growth areas so you can avoid trimming in the wrong places.

 When trimming under your neck and chin be extra careful.
 It’s too easy to cut too much.
 Remember, cutting and trimming is different for every man.
 Not to mention, every man has his own idea of the perfect beard.

 If you want sharp lines on your beard like the barbershop does, use an Andis T-Outliner Trimmer and white eyeliner.
 Use the eyeliner to outline your beard shape; it’s your guide to the perfect cut.

-Brushing: Invest in a quality boar’s bristle hair brush like this one from Urtheone to stimulate your hair follicles and speed up growth.
+Invest in a quality boar’s bristle hair brush like this one from Urtheone to stimulate your hair follicles and speed up growth.
 If you’re struggling with beard dandruff brushing will help remove the flakes.

 When brushing don’t be surprised if you see a bunch of hair falling out.
 The average man sheds 50-100 hairs per day, this is normal.
 Just make sure to clean your brush regularly.

 Growing a beard is not magic; it doesn’t happen overnight.
 You can’t just replicate someone else’s thickness, shape, color, length, etc. Treat your beard like your fingerprints, it’s unique part of your genes.

 Your beard doesn’t have to feel like sandpaper to the touch.
 Use beard oil to acquire a silky-smooth finish.
 The best time to apply beard oil is right after a shower.
 If you don’t have time to take a shower, wet your face with a warm washcloth.

 Let your beard soften and dry, then apply.
 It’s normal for your beard to feel rough at first, give it time to soften.

 It’s natural for the mustache to end up growing into your mouth.
 So you brush it to the side and somehow it works its way back.
 What do you?
 Well, mustache wax is your answer.
 However, you’re not going to enjoy the awkward stage where the hair takes time to be trained.

 Twisted tip ends are just something you have to deal with for the time being.
 Instead of trimming it, which will make your mustache game weak, continue to dry train it.

 It happens to most men when they first start growing a beard.
 Relax, it’s completely normal and will go away often within two to three weeks.
 Learn how to remedy an itchy beard here.

 Dry your beard every single time you get it wet.
 Regardless if you shampooed it or not.
 Be gentle with the towel, don’t tug with aggression or force.